JAM-clocking/ATC24Rainmeter/README.md

 Rainmeter itself is lightweight so it wouldnt affect your devices performance unless u have an 20 years old potato 🥔 Ram usage < 10-50

-## About 24METER

-Our skins collect data from our server (Singapore region) which use WebSocket to harvest 24RC data

-Note that the our Server programme source code is not publicly open and is independent from this Git repo